DokterW/shOTPad/README.md

 ### How to use shOTPad

 The script itself is created to be very straight forward and simple.
-If you know and understand how the one-time pad encryption works, the script itself should be selfexplanatory.
+If you know and understand how the one-time pad encryption works, the script itself should be self-explanatory.

+A sample pad is included, *otp-sample.pad*.
+Play around with it as much as you like. **Do not ever use to for messaging a contact!**

 ### Roadmap